Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Nate from TravelLemming

-The beautiful Ananuri fortress dates to the 13th century, when the castle was constructed by the Aragvi dynasty as part of an effort to take control of a key road through the area.
+The beautiful Ananuri fortress dates to the 13th century when the castle was constructed by the Aragvi dynasty as part of an effort to take control of a key road through the area.

 Though ownership changed hands several times, the site continued to be built up and was used through the 19th century.
 Its stunning architecture includes two churches, a large castle, and several amazing watchtowers (one of which you can climb inside to the top).

-Perhaps as interesting as the history and architecture of Ananuri, however, is its incredible natural setting against the Aragvi river and an adjoining reservoir.
+Perhaps as interesting as the history and architecture of Ananuri, however, is its incredible natural setting against the Aragvi River and an adjoining reservoir.
 The river’s tranquil water and the surrounding majestic mountains make for a photogenic backdrop for the fortress complex.

 The Ananuri fortress is located about 70 kilometers north of Tbilisi.
 If you’ve got your own wheels, it makes for an easy day trip or can be combined with a trip to Kazbegi.

-It is also possible to visit as part of any number of packaged tours which are on offer in Old Town Tbilisi, and which will typically include it as a stop along with other attractions.
+It is also possible to visit as part of any number of packaged tours that are on offer in Old Town Tbilisi, and which will typically include it as a stop along with other attractions.
 For the best views of the complex, consider walking a short distance away (or brave it up the nearby hillside to get the best angle for your photograph).

 Surprisingly, the site does not have a visitor fee and is still free to enter.
 In front of the fortress complex, you’ll find public restrooms for a small fee, some souvenir stalls, and a few basic food vendors.
 You’re also likely to encounter vendors seeking to photograph you in traditional wear for a small fee.